 - Impress upon your children the need for them to remain calm and quiet and follow the direction of any school personnel in times of an emergency.

 Students will be released only to parents and persons identified on the School District Emergency Card.
 They will be asked for picture identification.
 During an extreme emergency, students will be released at a designated reunion location.
-Our off-campus relocation site is the gazebo off Lantana Trail by the South amenities center for 1st - 5th grade.
-Kindergarten will be at North Star.
+Our off-campus relocation site is the Lantana Golf Club off Lantana Trail for 2nd - 5th grade.
+Kindergarten and 1st grade will be at North Star.
 Parents should plan on being patient and understanding with the student release process.
 It is a methodical process designed to ensure that your child has been released to the adult of your choice or is being taken care of by us until you, the parent, arrive.
 Please instruct your student to remain at school until you or a designee arrives.
 Since local telephone service may be disrupted, also list an out-of-state contact on the emergency card as these calls may still be made out of the area while incoming calls are affected.

 Our disaster responses include: